sorayamajdolashrafi/personal-ghosts-shop/README.md

 # Data Persistence

-## Write Functions in cart-utils.js
+## //Write Functions in cart-utils.js
     //- getCart
         - To retrieve existing shopping cart from localStorage
             - If there is no cart in data in localStorage use an empty array [].